Home » Wine 101 » Wine guides » Carménère wine guide

 Carménère wine guide

-Carménère is a popular red wine grape in Chile, but it originated in Bordeaux.
-In fact, along with Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec and Petit Verdot, Carménère is considered one of the 6 original red grapes of the French region.
-It is often blended with other varieties such as Cabernet Sauvignon or Merlot but makes plenty of delicious single varietal wines.
-They are usually similar to Merlot, but with greater intensity of fruit and spice.
+Carménère is a red wine grape best known today for its success in Chile, though it originally comes from Bordeaux.
+Alongside Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec and Petit Verdot, Carménère is considered one of the six original red grape varieties of the region.

 Origin of Carménère